-The E&S Earthquake Contract is a three-year term contract that reinsures personal lines property catastrophe losses in California caused by the peril of earthquakes and is insured by our excess and surplus lines insurer.
-The contract reinsures only shake damage resulting from the earthquake peril.
-The contract is effective July 1, 2018 through June 30, 2021, both days inclusive, and provides reinsurance on a 100% quota share basis with no retention.
+The E&S Earthquake Contract reinsures personal lines property catastrophe losses in California caused by the peril of earthquakes and insured by our excess and surplus lines insurer.
+The contract is a threeyear term contract effective July 1, 2018 through June 30, 2021, both days inclusive.
+The E&S Earthquake Contract provides reinsurance on a 100% quota share basis with no retention.
 The contract allows for cession of policies providing earthquake coverage as long as the total amount of in-force building limits provided by those policies does not exceed \$400 million.
 This \$400 million cap limits the policies that are covered by the reinsurance contract and not the amount of loss eligible for cession, which includes losses to dwellings, other structures, personal property and additional living expenses on policies covered by this program.
-As of July 30, 2019, the \$400 million cap which serves to limit cessions to the contract has not been exceeded.
+As of May 1, 2019, the \$400 million cap which serves to limit cessions to the contract has not been exceeded.
+The E&S Earthquake Contract reinsures only shake damage resulting from the earthquake peril.